Festival of Colours Tour

 Festival Of Colours is a concert like event with music and coloured powder.
-It takes place on 4 different continents.
+It takes place on 4 continents.
 The event usually takes place on a Saturday from 12 noon to 10 pm.

 History

 Origins

 The Festival Of Colours is inspired by the traditional Hindu festival Holi, which usually takes place in March an marks the coming of spring.
 On this day, people throw powdered paint, known as gulal (hindi) or rang (nepali), at each other.
 For one day the distinctions between castes, religions and gender are set aside and everyone is equal.
 The festival is primarily observed in India and Nepal, but also in many other countries with a large Hindu population.

 Beginnings

 It first came to Europe on 29 June 2012.
 The first Festival was held in Berlin on the grounds of the Postbahnhof.
 Some of the 'guests' complained about incorrect information from the organizer.
 It was not sold out despite free tickets being given away.
 Not much of the Holi symbolism was felt at the Berlin Holi Festival.